 And I have to say, I am exceptionally pleased about that.

-It left me with no option other than to learn how “to be able to get a little lost and then figure out the way back.”
+It left me with no option other than to learn how “to be able to get a little lost and then figure out the way back,” as written by Rebecca Solnit in A Field Guide to Getting Lost.
 It helped me learn how to be resilient.

 I’ve realized that being resilient is much less about finding an impenetrable shield of invincibility than it is about cultivating ways in which to accept and adapt to your current reality; to the inevitable yet unexpected turns in the road.
 It isn’t about fighting for what you want to happen, but about moving through what is happening.

 Resilience isn’t something we’re born with or without.
-It’s a skill we can acquire and sharpen at any time, and one of our main ways to do that is by practicing acceptance.
+It’s a skill we can acquire and sharpen at any time, and one of the main ways we can do that is by practicing acceptance.

 For me, acceptance is the secret password to whisper at the door of my Resilience Party—and, I promise, it’s not as cryptic as it sounds.
 Here’s my step-by-step acceptance practice that helps me accept change and press on in the face of it: